autodesk-platform-services/aps-mcp-server-nodejs/docs/part1-service-account/index.md

 In this part of the tutorial you will:

-- Create a Secure Service Account (SSA) for your MCP server
+- Create a Secure Service Account for your MCP server
 - Generate a private key for programmatic authentication
 - Invite the service account to your ACC projects
 - Gather the required credentials for server configuration

 ## Create a Secure Service Account

-> ### What is a Secure Service Account?
->
-> A Secure Service Account (SSA) is a special type of account designed for server-to-server authentication with Autodesk Platform Services.
-Unlike traditional OAuth which requires user interaction, SSA uses public/private key cryptography to authenticate programmatically.
->
-> Key benefits:
->
-> - **No user interaction required** - Perfect for automated systems and AI assistants
-> - **Granular permissions** - Control exactly what the service account can access
-> - **Audit trail** - Track all actions performed by the service account
-> - **Secure** - Uses industry-standard JWT tokens with private key signing

 While you would typically implement the management of service accounts yourself using the [API](https://aps.autodesk.com/en/docs/ssa/v1/reference/http/), in this tutorial we'll use the [SSA Manager](https://ssa-manager.autodesk.io) demo application to quickly create a test account.